davervw/c-simple-emu6502-cbm/README.md

-# *Unified* - Commodore and minimal 6502 emulator for various targets #
+# *Unified-pio* - Commodore and minimal 6502 emulator for various targets #

+## pio is for pioarduino - developing in Visual Studio Code with pioarduino extension that manages the buid environment, libraries, etc. for embedded development. ##

+## Currently successfully targeting M5Stack, CYD 7", and Teensy 4.1.
+(For LilyGo T-Display-S3, recommend stick with unified branch) ##

 ![Unified models](media/models.jpg)